 Start with a freshly installed, Grade A supported Operating System on your server or VPS.
-CentOS and Ubuntu LTS are popular OS's for hosting, and are a safe choice, but any Grade A supported system should work fine.
+CentOS and Ubuntu LTS are very popular options for hosting, and are a safe choice, but any Grade A supported system should work fine.
 Be sure to configure your system with a fully qualified domain name, as it will save you a lot of time and documentation spelunking later.
-Also, do not enable any third party repositories, as they can introduce unusual problems.
+Also, do not enable any third party software repositories, as they can introduce problems during install and configuration.

 Download the Virtualmin Install Script

-Execute the downloaded install script using a command like the following (the filename varies slightly depending on your OS):
+Execute the downloaded install script using a command like the following:

 Check the Docs